Disease control and medical prevention

 Van Dormael M., Unger J.-P., De Paepe P. e-Letter.
 Health services are badly needed to control malaria (and other diseases).
 British Medical Journal25 May 2004;

 The international health policy allocates the disease control programs to public services and clinical medicine to the private sector.
 The lack of their integration explains the international policy failure.
 Theoretically, clinical care and public health interventions could have been integrated in private health services – and there were attempts to privatize disease control programs.
-But the following publications explain why they failed.
+But the following publications explain why the private sector with a commercial mission is not interested in handling these programs.

 Unger JP, De Paepe P, Ghilbert P, Zocchi W, Van Dessel P, Qadeer I, et al. Privatization (PPM-DOTS) strategy for tuberculosis control: how evidence-based is it?
 In: Unger JP, De Paepe P, Sen K, Soors W, editors.
 International health and aid policies; the need for alternatives.
 Cambridge: Cambridge University Press, 2010:57-66.